Luciars/GoalScheduler/readme.md

 # Goal Scheduler

-I have too many things I want to do and I'm too indecisive.
-So instead of wasting my time, thinking about my priorties, I made this to run code and it will create a schedule for me.
+This project uses React framework with Material UI.

+There's a lot more to do and that this can be improved on.
+That is I need to make backend and deploy it.

+I'll save that for when the app schedules me in next.